Earlier this year, I booked two round-trip flights to Europe for under 20,000 points total for my mom and me.

 Some examples of VA award flight pricing from the East Coast to London

-That means your 80,000-ish Chase points can often easily cover two round-trip flights, with plenty of points left over.
+That means that with the points from your welcome bonus, you can often easily cover two round-trip flights, with plenty of points left over.

 Option 2: Use Flying Blue Miles